WebOrigami/docs/src/content/framework/intro4.md

 Move or copy that `person.ori` template from the `assets` folder to the `src` folder.

-Additionally, move or copy the `main.css` and `personIcon.svg` files referenced by the updated template.
+Also move or copy the `main.css` and `personIcon.svg` files referenced by the updated template.

 When you view the pages in the `team` route now, you should see a somewhat more presentable web page.
-The page will contain a missing image; you'll fix that in just a minute.
+The page contains a missing image that you'll fix in just a minute.

 ## Add an HTML extension

-We often use extensions at the end of file names or web routes to indicate the type of data they contain.
-Graph transformations will often want to change these extensions to reflect the fact that the type of data has changed.
+We often use extensions at the end of file names to indicate the type of data they contain.
+Graph transformations will often want to change these extensions to reflect a change in the type of data.
 For this reason, functions like `map` allow you to add, change, or remove extensions.

-In this case, you want to map a person object with a key like `Alice` to a key like `Alice.html` to reflect the fact that that transformed graph value contains HTML.
+In this case, you want to map a person object with a key like `Alice` to an HTML file name like `Alice.html` to reflect the fact that that transformed graph value contains HTML.

 Edit the name of the formula file for the `team` so that it reads: